William Contreras Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in MLB.

-- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.77).
+- The Giants' 4.71 team ERA ranks 21st across all league pitching staffs.

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).
+- The Giants rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).

-- Manaea (0-1) takes the mound for the Giants in his fifth start of the season.
-He has a 7.85 ERA in 18 1/3 innings pitched, with 21 strikeouts.
+- Cobb gets the start for the Giants, his seventh of the season.
+He is 1-1 with a 2.43 ERA and 33 strikeouts through 33 1/3 innings pitched.

-- In his most recent appearance on Saturday, the left-hander tossed two innings against the San Diego Padres, giving up four earned runs while surrendering five hits.
+- His most recent appearance came on Sunday against the San Diego Padres, when the righty threw five innings, surrendering three earned runs while giving up seven hits.

-- In six games this season, the 31-year-old has a 7.85 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.